Alderney Sports Foundation

 Grant Programs

-The foundation operates grant-making on a needs basis rather than fixed funding rounds, providing support to local sports organizations on Alderney.
+The foundation operates grant-making on a needs basis rather than fixed funding rounds, providing support to local sports organisations on Alderney.
 No specific grant amounts are publicly advertised, but support is tailored to the needs of island-based youth sports providers.

 Priority Areas

-The foundation supports organizations that:
+The foundation supports organisations that:

 - Provide amateur sport facilities and opportunities for young people under 18 on Alderney